karink520/git-and-github-intro/index.md

 ## Description

-Git and GitHub are valuable tools for researchers who work with code.
-They facilitate version control and collaboration and can help you make your research code better, safer, and more impactful in the broader community.
+Git and GitHub are valuable tools for any researchers who work with code.
+They allow for version control, facilitate collaboration, and can help you make your research code better, safer, and more impactful in the broader community.
 This workshop is a practical introduction to Git and GitHub, intended to give participants the information and practice they need to start using these tools right away.

 ## Goals